ishan-nitj/youtube-video-downloader/README.md

 *  Download main.py file in your home directory
 *  Open Ubuntu terminal and type: python main.py
-*  Enter the title of your video to be downloaded
+*  Enter the titles of your songs to be downloaded separated with comma(,)
-*  The video will be downloaded in best quality in your home directory
+*  The songs will be downloaded in best quality in your home directory

 ![image](https://github.com/ishan-nitj/youtube-video-downloader/blob/master/image.png)